kdoore/CS2335-Gitbook/project-3/project-3-step-by-step-guide.md

 5. Repeat the previous step to determine range of Y values where an object can be spawned.
 5. Create a C# script: [Spawner.cs](/project-3/simple-spawner.md).
 Attach the script to the Spawner GameObject.
 6. In the inspector, select Prefabs from your assets folder to populate the GoodPrefab, BadPrefab variables.
+7. Customize variable values in the Spawner.cs script so they correspond with your game's requirements.